All content was accurate at the time of publication. Check issuer's site for most up to date information.

 - Comfort Matters: Consider the airline’s reputation for comfort, especially on long international flights.
 Tools like Aerolopa.com can help you compare seat pitch and other amenities in economy class across different airlines.

 - Redemption Value: While Flying Blue might offer attractive points redemption rates for European flights, their network might not be ideal for your location.
+If you have to take a positioning flight to take advantage of a deal, consider the time and cost involved when calculating the overall value you’re getting.

 Remember, using points for a better routing isn’t just about convenience – it can also significantly enhance your travel experience by minimizing layovers and maximizing comfort.

 One of the often-overlooked advantages of using airline miles, especially compared to booking with cash or even through portals like Chase Travel, is the added flexibility it can provide.

 This is something that’s gotten so much better over the last decade.
 Airlines have really stepped up their game when it comes to changing or canceling award tickets.
 It’s important to remember that this depends on the specific airline’s program.
 It’s not a universal rule.
 But with the major US airlines—United, American, Delta, and Southwest—you can generally cancel or change a flight you booked with points and get those points back in your account.
 That’s huge!
-Imagine booking a cheap cash fare and then having to cancel—you’re usually stuck with a non-refundable ticket.
-With points, you often have a safety net.

-However, this isn’t the case with every airline.
-So, if you’re thinking about transferring your Chase points to a specific airline, do your homework and understand their cancellation policies.
 For example, Flying Blue (the loyalty program for Air France and KLM) charges 70 euros to change or cancel an award ticket.
 That can add up quickly, especially if you’re traveling with a family.
 But even 70 euros per person is often better than losing the entire cost of a non-refundable cash ticket.

 Beyond just the flexibility of changes and cancellations, booking with airline miles often comes with some extra perks you don’t get with the cheapest cash fares.
 For instance, booking a United award ticket usually means you get free seat selection and a carry-on bag.
 These perks are often stripped away in the lowest “Basic Economy” cash fares, making award tickets even more appealing.